CPE Program Accreditation

 professional peers, and the yearly portfolio reviews and the six-year site visit ensure ongoing compliance with ACPE standards.

-- The accreditation process gives an ACPE accredited center greater recognition in the larger community.
-By completing the ACPE process, each ACPE accredited center joins the ranks of institutions who have met the professional standards of ACPE and
+- The accreditation process gives an ACPE accredited program greater recognition in the larger community.
+By completing the ACPE process, each ACPE accredited program joins the ranks of institutions who have met the professional standards of ACPE and

 continue to excel in their missions.

-- The accreditation process is an external, objective assessment of a ACPE accredited center’s programs that gives assurance to the community about the
+- The accreditation process is an external, objective assessment of an ACPE accredited center’s programs that gives assurance to the community about the

 quality of the program being offered.